FumiKimura/Code_Everday/README.md

 Track my progress on study coding everyday

+## May 3rd 2021

+Today I went through to setup CircleCI and AWS S3

+CircleCI is CICD platform that can connect to github and automatically runs test and deploy when codes are commited to the repository.

+I always wanted to learn but same time felt resistant because I did not know where to start.
+It was good learning opportunity to start small.

+AWS S3 is basically a storage where users can store application.

+Everyday learning something new!

 ## May 2nd 2021

 Today I learned about basics of react.
 I learned basics of JavaScript, but I am not sure how to connect/write JavaScript on the html.
 I need to learn to create real product.